-For bulk purchase discounts contact firstname.lastname@example.org
+For bulk purchase discounts, please contact me at firstname.lastname@example.org.

-"When the author promises to provide readers with exactly what to do to help those who are grief stricken, she delivers.
-This book offers helpers simple, practical and very effective strategies for helping those whose lives have been shattered." — Wayne Fortin, Founder
+"When the author promises to provide readers with exactly what to do to help those who are grief-stricken, she delivers.
+This book offers helpers simple, practical, and effective strategies for assisting those whose lives have been shattered."

 - Dr. Clair MacMillan, National Director at Church of the Nazarene Canada

 - Featherquilled Book Reviews

 "This book is an excellent practical resource to help you walk alongside a grieving loved one as they deal with a loss."

 - Mindy Daffron, Crisis Team Manager, Trauma Intervention Program